What is MAP?

 Several studies evaluating the use of Anti-MAP, or Atypical Mycobacterial Antibiotic Therapy (AMAT) to treat patients suffering from Crohn’s disease have been published, and the effectiveness of utilizing AMAT has demonstrated a 67% remission rate in 244 Crohn’s disease patients treated across six studies.
 Recent work in Israel, Japan, and Ireland has shown that human tissue and white cells can be infected with MAP.
 These results further indicate that MAP may play a role in Crohn’s disease.

-MAP remains inactive for long quiet periods in humans and may take up to 12 months to grow under laboratory conditions.
-AMAT must be given for extended periods of time to be effective at all points in the life cycle of the bacterium and multiple antibiotics in combination must be used to prevent antibiotic resistance.
+Comparative studies in cattle, the natural host of MAP, show MAP remains controlled by the immune system during the dormant stage of infection and is difficult to isolate from tissues, suggesting a similar condition occurs in humans.
+It may take up to 12 months to grow under laboratory conditions for both cattle and humans.
+AMAT must be given for extended periods of time to be effective during all stages of infection with the bacterium and multiple antibiotics in combination must be used to prevent antibiotic resistance.
 A clinical study evaluating targeted AMAT in 213 Crohn’s disease patients across 20 sites in Australia demonstrated compelling results (the Selby study).
 Subjects received either antibiotics or placebo and were followed for up to two years.
-While the author of the study concluded that AMAT was ineffective for treating Crohn’s disease, that is not what the data showed.
+While the author of the study concluded that AMAT was ineffective for treating Crohn’s disease, this was not what the data actually showed.

 Of the initial group of patients entering the study 66% of the antibiotic treatment group achieved remission at 16 weeks compared to 50% of the placebo group.
 Similarly, at the end of one year 41% of the antibiotic group vs. 25% of the placebo group were in remission.
 Finally, the two year comparison demonstrated 33% remission in the antibiotic group and 18% remission in the placebo group.
 These comparisons were statistically significant at all three time points, and support the use of AMAT in Crohn’s disease.
 Unfortunately MAP testing was not available at the time of study and demonstration of causality remains elusive.
 For a more detailed analysis of the Selby study, see the For Clinicians page.